adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 Why I choose Agora Blockchain?
 I have been actively writing code for around 2.5 years.
 Since the beginning, one of my main goals has been to contribute to the betterment of the internet and make this digital revolution more accessible.
 With this aim in mind, I discovered blockchain technology about 1.5 years ago.
 I learned how it can solve pressing internet challenges related to trust, centralization, and transparency.

 While exploring blockchain use cases, I realized that voting is one of the most relevant applications.
-In fact, the first major project I worked on was an election dapp: https://devpost.com/software/decentralized-voting-system-v83rphin late 2022 as part of chainlink fall hackathon.
+In fact, the first major project I worked on was an election dapp: https://devpost.com/software/decentralized-voting-system-v83rphin in late 2022 as part of Chainlink fall hackathon.

 Last year, while exploring opportunities to participate in Google Summer of Code, I discovered AOSSIE and Agora Blockchain.
 I was thrilled to find a project that aligned with my vision of leveraging blockchain for secure and transparent voting.